 Orangesoft’s case

-Usually, Google sends a warning email, giving developers a chance to make necessary adjustments and re-submit the app.
+Usually, Google sends a warning email, giving developers a chance to fix the issues and resubmit the app.
 But that wasn't the case with the dating app.
 A few hours later, we found out that our client's developer account was terminated without any warning.

-We thought that the reviewer got the wrong idea about the app because of its provocative chat scenario titles such as “sex” and “sex&friendship.”
+We thought that the reviewer got the wrong idea about the app because of its provocative chat scenario titles, such as “sex” and “sex and friendship.”
 We revisited Google's statement about inappropriate content and didn't find any mention of any specific prohibitions against sexually suggestive terms in the guidelines.
 What's more, our app wasn't the first to use such terms; some other applications on Google Play contained such terms as "swingers," "threesome," and "BDSM."

 ☝️On July 8th, 2020, Google announced an update to the Developer program policies.
 Among others, they added one more paragraph to the Sexual Content and Profanity section: